PJhaveri02/Are-We-There-Yet/README.md

 5. A login & sign-up page requiring users to provide an email and password.

 ## Getting Started
 To run this application follow the steps in **Backend** Readme file then the **Frontend** Readme file.
-The links to the repsective Reamde files are given below"
+The links to the repsective Reamde files are given below:
 1. [Backend Readme](https://github.com/PJhaveri02/Are-We-There-Yet/blob/readme-editing/backend/README.md)
 2. [Frontend Readme](https://github.com/PJhaveri02/Are-We-There-Yet/blob/readme-editing/frontend/README.md)